 We continue our tour with Mark Ames.
 He is the founder of the ibikelondon blog and Strategic Cities, an organization that delivers change-achieving tools to make cities more people-orientated.
 Over Skype he explains us what the biggest challenges have been in creating a better cycling city in London.
 Where is the city lagging behind?
 But also, what has London achieved so far?

 Adam Stones is the former communications strategist for i.a. the ‘Love London, Go Dutch’ and ‘Sign for Cycling’ campaigns.
 Cycling in London is still often seen as an 'extreme sport'.
 Is this evolving?
 What communication strategies are used to get people to cycle more in London?

 Next stop: Copenhagen.
 Clotilde Imbert, Urban Planner at Copenhagenize Design Company, tells us over Skype why Copenhagen is the most cycle-friendly city of the world.
 What tools are used to improve urban cycling infrastructure?
 Why does Copenhagenize Design Company favor subtle design techniques over master plans?

 Maud de Vries is the co-founder of CycleSpace, an Amsterdam based, globally minded collective of architects, urban designers, technologists and entrepreneurs with a grand scheme to make cycling the world’s pre-eminent mode of city transport.
 Every Bike & City CycleSpace updates us on what's new in urban cycling.

 Last year Amsterdam elected the world's first Bicycle Mayor: Anna Luten.
-She explains how a Bicycle Mayor can help cities such as Copenhagen, London and New York accelerate their shift from car-centric to human-centric cities.
+She explains how a Bicycle Mayor can help European cities accelerate their shift from car-centric to human-centric cities.